2zOu2/South_Fulton/README.md

 ##### Description
 We use pyplot package to display the top 5 chemical pollutants for each category and year from 2020 to 2022.
 Results are [here](https://github.com/2zOu2/South_Fulton/tree/main/Results)

+## USGS Water Quality
+### Please download the zipfile in the Github and find the details of this dataset and analysis code